imikushin/rancheros-k8s-vagrant/README.md

-# RancherOS Vagrant
+# Kubernetes on RancherOS with Vagrant

-Deploy a local Kubernetes cluster on RancherOS using Vagrant/Virtualbox.
+Run a local Kubernetes cluster on RancherOS using Vagrant/VirtualBox.

-# IMPORTANT!
+## IMPORTANT!

 **Every time** you recreate your cluster, **run this:**